DavidCMurphy/MoneySender/README.md

 ## What improvements can i make?

-Could of added layout support for iphone, i feel the UI is pretty flexible and wouldnt of required too much more time.
+Could of added layout support for iphone, i feel the UI is pretty flexible and wouldn't of required too much more time.

 The jest tests are working but run twice over both the js and ts files, wasnt able to track this issue down in the remaining time i had.